CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=CR, answer=[tests/PreparedStatement/MissingColonNamedPlaceholders.php], filename=[connection.php,student.php]

-Correct the code so that it outputs the string `Successfully connected to the database.` and `Successfully inserted values into the table.`.
+Correct the code so that it outputs the strings `Successfully connected to the database.` and `Successfully inserted values into the table.`.

 ```php
 // connection.php